fluxninja/aperture/docs/content/concepts/auto-scale/auto-scale.md

 instances or resources allocated to a service based on current or expected demand and resource utilization.
-By doing so, auto scaling ensures that a service can handle incoming load while optimizing the cost of running the service by allocating just the right amount of resources.
+By doing so, auto scaling ensures that a service can handle incoming load while optimizing the cost of running the service by allocating just the right number of resources.

 Auto scale is a core integration in Aperture that works hand in hand with the flow control capabilities to provide a comprehensive load management platform.